 Pumpkin Bundt Cake

-- In a large bowl whisk together the flour, pumpkin pie spice, baking soda, baking powder, and salt.
+- In a very large bowl whisk together the flour, pumpkin pie spice, baking soda, baking powder, and salt.

-- Bake in the preheated oven for 60-70 minutes, or until an inserted toothpick comes out clean and the top feels slightly firm to the touch.
+- Spoon/pour the batter into the prepared bundt pan and smooth the top.
+Bake in the preheated oven for 55-65 minutes, or until an inserted toothpick comes out clean and the top feels slightly firm to the touch.

 - Cool the cake in the pan for 20-30 minutes.
 Then carefully insert the pan, to let the cake slide out and continue cooling on a wire rack.